vinhta1/Obsidian-Repository/SCCoM/Private/Ideas.md

 A night market that sprawls forever.
 Every time you look back the entrance and exit is just as close as you left it.
 An infinite mall with sprawling and spiraling escalators.
 Ads, ads everywhere.
 Mara, a person elected to be the manager of Mara Mart.
 Their objective is to determine and agree a price for each item brought to them.
 They must make a sale each time, lest they be replaced by a new Mara.
-Temptation, Illusion, Bargains, Contracts, Consumerism and Capitalism.
+Temptation, Illusion, Bargains, Contracts, Consumerism and Capitalism.\

+Vampires, Werewolves, Zombies, Fish People, Eldritch, etc